 Charles regularly Prosecutes for the National Probation Service.

-In the Magistrates’ Court Charles has a keen interest in driving matters.
+In the Magistrates’ Court Charles has a strong practice involving Road Traffic matters.

 R v C (Luton Crown Court) – Successful result after a Goodyear indication;

 R v C (Aylesbury Crown Court) – Successful appeal, persuading the Court to find exceptional hardship in a driving matter;

 R v M (Central Criminal Court) – Prosecution of a sentence which received press coverage http://courtnewsuk.co.uk/tragedy-see-crooked-finance-manager-boss-says-judge/

 R v M (Inner London Crown Court) – Successful prosecution of an appeal against conviction and sentence for possession of a bladed article;